 How can instructional designers use social intelligence in their training?

 Learning scenarios can be created to help corporate learners develop their empathy.
-This is essential not only for employees who interact with external stakeholders of their company, but also for everyone working in a team.
-Understanding other people’s feelings, intentions, desires and motivations is crucial in dealing with all sorts of situations in a professional manner.
+This is essential not only for employees who interact with external stakeholders of their company but also for everyone working in a team.
+Understanding other people’s feelings, intentions, desires, and motivations is crucial in dealing with all sorts of situations professionally.
 I’ll give you three examples:

 - Learners in a sales department can practice how they should react to an angry customer’s complaints, an undecided prospect, or the perfect client (by the way, there is no such thing as the perfect client… but one must dream)

-- Subordinates can learn when is the best time to approach their managers with a new idea or request based on the latter’s moods, for example if he’s stressed, angry, or cheerful.
+- Subordinates can learn when is the best time to approach their managers with a new idea or request based on the latter’s moods, for example, if they’re stressed, angry, or cheerful.

 - Colleagues can learn how to recognize when a teammate has a problem while performing a task and try to help them.

-The next step after recognizing others’ emotions is to react to them in a tactful way.
-More often than not, working places host a mixture of people with diverse cultural, educational and professional backgrounds.
+The next step after recognizing others’ emotions is to react to them tactfully.
+More often than not, working places host a mixture of people with diverse cultural, educational, and professional backgrounds.
 Even if each employee has different learning goals, they all strive to reach their company’s goals, and they can only do that if they work together.
-Group activities always require communication between members, receptivity to other people’s ideas and interaction both from a leadership position and a team member position.
+Group activities always require communication between members, receptivity to other people’s ideas, and interaction both from a leadership position and a team member position.